 Regarding the health situation, in the main tourist places, there are no particular issues.
 Avoid drinking non-bottled water and eating not cooked foods.
 The risk of contracting malaria is not as high as in other countries since Namibia is mainly arid and desert.
 However, pay close attention if you visit the country’s northern regions, especially the areas along the Kunene River, where the risk of malaria is much higher.

 Important: for more information about safety and health, always check your Ministry of Foreign Affairs official website or other specific websites.
-Also, it is highly recommended to consult a travel medicine specialist to assess travel-related risks, and have information to ensure your health and safety.
+It is highly recommended to consult a travel medicine specialist to assess travel-related risks and have information to ensure your health and safety.

 Clinics / Hospitals: In case of need, you can turn to some excellent private clinics in Windhoek.
 In the rest of the country, excluding Swakopmund, a tourist town, you will find low-level medical facilities.
 You can also go to South Africa for any more serious injuries, where the medical standards are excellent.